podados/doc-diveintopython/en/native-datatypes.rst

 `modules have names`_, `functions have `docstrings``_, & c.
 Youll
 learn about classes in `Classes & Iterators`_, and about files in `Files`_.
-Strings and bytes are important enoughand complicated enoughthat they get their own chapter.
+Strings and bytes are important enough and complicated enough that they get their own chapter.
 Lets look at the others first.

 ⁂